 Usually when bad things happen in the library (here, several variants of strtol) it's your fault, not the library's.
 In this case, the problem is that main passed a bad argument to atoi.
 There are two ways to find out what the bad argument is: look at atoi's stack frame, or print the argument.
 Figure out how to look at atoi's stack frame (note that gcc sometimes mangles function names a bit).
-Can you see the value of the argument (nptr) that was passed to atoi?
+Can you see what argument (nptr) was passed to atoi?
 (Answer yes or no.)